apache/camel-website/content/blog/2022/12/camel320-whatsnew/index.md

 Added `camel run --code='...'` to quickly run some Java DSL code.

-There is a lot more that Camel JBang can do, so make sure to see the [Camel JBang documentation](/manual/camel-jbang.html).
+There is a lot more that Camel JBang can do, so make sure to read the [Camel JBang documentation](/manual/camel-jbang.html).
 It is also a good idea to run `camel --help` to list all available commands.

-There you can also find information how to get JBang installed, and after that install the Camel app in JBang.
+There you can also find information on how to get JBang installed and how to install the Camel app in JBang.

 ### Camel Open Telemetry